Military coups in Argentina: Coup of 24 March 1976

-During these periods, the juntas appointed the military members Jorge Rafael Videla, Roberto Eduardo Viola, Leopoldo Fortunato Galtieri and Reynaldo Benito Bignone, respectively, as de facto presidents.
+During these periods, the juntas appointed the military members Jorge Rafael Videla, Roberto Eduardo Viola, Leopoldo Fortunato Galtieri, and Reynaldo Benito Bignone, respectively, as de facto presidents.
 Among these, Bignone was the only one not belonging to the junta.

 The National Reorganization Process began the Dirty War, a type of state terrorism which massively violated human rights and led to the disappearance of tens of thousands of opponents.

-Internationally, the Argentinian dictatorship, along with the human rights violations, had the active support of the government of the United States (except during the Jimmy Carter administration) and was tolerated by the European countries, the Soviet Union and the Catholic Church, without whose inaction it would have been difficult for the dictatorship to sustain itself.
-Also, during that time, military dictatorships were established in all the countries in the Southern Cone of South America (Argentina, Brazil, Bolivia, Chile, Paraguay, Perú and Uruguay) with the support from the US.
-These countries, along with the US, jointly coordinated the repression, by means of an international terrorist organization called Operation Condor.
+Internationally, the Argentinian dictatorship, along with the human rights violations, had the active support of the government of the United States (except during the Jimmy Carter administration) and was tolerated by the European countries, the Soviet Union, and the Catholic Church, without whose inaction it would have been difficult for the dictatorship to sustain itself.
+Also, throughout the 1960s and early 1970s, military dictatorships were established in almost every country in South America (Brazil, Bolivia, Chile, Ecuador, Peru, and Uruguay).
+These countries, along with the US, jointly coordinated the repression via Operation Condor.

 In economic matters, the dictatorship formally handed over the Ministry of the Economy to the most conservative business associations which promoted economic policies which were openly de-industrialist and neoliberal, and with a maximum expansion of the foreign debt.

 In 1982, the military government entered into the Falklands War against the United Kingdom in an event of which the causes continue to be unclear.
 The defeat inflicted in this war sparked the fall of the third military junta and, a few months later, the fourth junta called elections for October 30, 1983.
 Raúl Alfonsín of the Radical Civic Union won the elections and assumed power on December 10, 1983.

 The military leaders were tried and convicted, many of them being imprisoned after long and complex processes.

 The "National Reorganization Process" was the last dictatorship.
 Even though there were various military insurrections between 1987 and 1990, called the "Carapintadas", none of them succeeded in toppling the democratic government.